-• If flow paused at a node containing ESQL code or Java code that the flow debugger can step into the other uses of this editor, see the description in "Message Flow editor" on page 104 and the tasks in Defining message flow content.
+flow paused at a node containing ESQL code or Java code that the flow debugger can step into

 In the Broker Application Development perspective, the Message Flow editor is used to create, graphically display, and edit flows.
-For details of
+For details of the other uses of this editor, see the description in "Message Flow editor" on page 110 and the tasks in Defining message flow content.